ngx-archive/nginx-extras-docs/docs/lua/mysql.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](modules/lua.md) is installed.

-This document describes lua-resty-mysql [v0.23](https://github.com/openresty/lua-resty-mysql/releases/tag/v0.23){target=_blank} released on Nov 02 2020.
+This document describes lua-resty-mysql [v0.24](https://github.com/openresty/lua-resty-mysql/releases/tag/v0.24){target=_blank} released on Apr 30 2021.

 <hr />